ibm-cloud-docs/devsecops-alm/devsecops-alm-toolchain-operations-prereqs.md

 For more information, see [Getting started with Container Registry](/docs/Registry?topic=Registry-getting-started).

-## Create a GPG signing key
+## Create a GPG signing key and a GPG public key
 {: #devsecops-alm-signkey}

 Create an image signing key with the proper encoding to sign your application Docker images.

 This key is required for the CI pipeline.
-The default secret name entry is `signing_key`.
+The default secret name entry is `signing-key`.
 For more information, see [Generating a GPG key](/docs/devsecops?topic=devsecops-devsecops-image-signing).

-## Create a GPG public key

-This can be created using an existing GPG private key.
+The public key can be created using an existing GPG private key.
 It is required for the artifact signature validation step as part of the CD pipeline run.
-Alternatively this can be generated during a CI pipeline run by adding the `print-code-signing-certificate` property and setting the value to `1`.
+This can be generated during a CI pipeline run by adding the `print-code-signing-certificate` property and setting the value to `1`.
+The public key cert will be displayed in the logs of the CI pipeline run under the `build-artifact` step.
 The output should then be stored in a secrets provider.
 This is set by default from version `1.1.0`.
 For more information, see [Generating a GPG public key](/docs/devsecops?topic=devsecops-devsecops-publickey).

+Alterntively, the DevSecOps Application Lifecycle Management deployable architecture can auto generate these keys.
+For more information, refer to [Update](/docs/devsecops-alm?topic=devsecops-alm-release-notesdevsecops-alm-nov2024) and [Variables](/docs/devsecops-alm?topic=devsecops-alm-devsecops-alm-vars).

 ## Create an {{site.data.keyword.cloud_notm}} API key
 {: #devsecops-alm-apikey}